 What most people know as THC is actually a specific compound called delta-9-tetrahydrocannabinol or delta-9-THC for short.
-This is the most abundant form of THC found in cannabis plants and is responsible for making you high.
+Responsible for making you high, it’s the most abundant form of THC found in cannabis plants.

 What you probably didn’t know is that it’s possible to buy gummies and other edibles containing delta-9 THC even in states where cannabis is illegal.
 It’s all thanks to a loophole in the Farm Bill, which legalized hemp and hemp-derived products in 2018.

 Here’s how the loophole works and how it created a new trend in hemp cannabinoid products.